Ardakilic/WhatTheTag/README.md

 * Example usage of Masterpages for views.
 * Downloading popular assets (jQuery, Bootstrap, FontAwesome etc.) from npm repositories, compile and merge them with application's own assets.
 * Handling file uploads and processing them.
-* Reading EXIF data from an uploaded image using PHP.
 * Has an authentication system, and role-based access middlewares.
+* Uses a 3rd party service for search on client side, and sets the records on the server side.

 ##TODOs

-* Dynamic searching (Search as you type)
+* ~~Dynamic searching (Search as you type)~~
 * Caching
-* Google Vision API integration
 * ~~Better file uploads, such as [Dropify](http://jeremyfagis.github.io/dropify/)~~

 ##Changelog

 ####0.4.0

+* Algolia implementation!
+* AWS S3 implementation!
 * All dependencies are updated
 * Rollback to gulp